 June 16th – July 1st 2017

-Canada's Oldest Incorporated City Celebrates Canada 150!
+Canada's First Incorporated City Celebrates

-150 years ago, the visionaries now known as the fathers of confederation (representing what would become the first four provinces of Canada) rejoiced; their determination had culminated in the formation of the Dominion of Canada.
 July 1, 1867 began the official journey that would carry us from sea to sea, to become our home and native land today.
 As Canada's first incorporated city, predating the country itself, Saint John proudly boasts one of the largest celebrations in New Brunswick, celebrating both the pride of our unity and diversity as Canadians.

 Arts + Culture serves as an incredible means of connection; creating the diverse tapestry of our nation.
 Throughout 2017, we hope to engage every community within the Canada's first city with a variety of participatory art forms.
 Sculpture, painting, music, video and photography from budding artists and supporting professionals, these multiple forms and genres will create an opportunity for one and all to devote their creativity to exploring what it means to be Canadian.

 The Medium is the Message: Celebrating 150 in Art Form